dakshmalhotra/Opentable-Restaurant-Finder/README.md

 # Opentable-Restaurant-Finder

 Opentable-Restaurant-Finder is a React-App that alows you to search near by restaurants either by name or city.
-This app uses the OpenTable API(http://opentable.herokuapp.com/).
+This app uses the [OpenTable API](http://opentable.herokuapp.com/).
+## Live Link

+Click HERE(https://opentable-restaurant-finder.herokuapp.com/) to visit this app

 ## Installation